MV Agusta Superveloce: Superveloce 800 Serie Oro

 The Superveloce 800 Serie Oro was the first of the model line to be announced and was limited to 300 units, all of which were reserved before production started in 2020.

 The bike has carbon fibre bodywork, including the fairing, which reflects the style of the Ago era and has a yellow tinted screen.
 The lightweight bodywork contributes to the 381 lb (173 kg) dry weight.
 New six-spoke wheels are fitted.

 The machine uses a SC Projects 3-into-1-into-3 exhausts, two pipes exiting on the right and one on the left.
 This configuration is the same as on the classic MV GP machines.
 The exhaust boosts power to 153 bhp (115 kW).

 A leather strap is used to secure the petrol tank to the frame front and rear, and features a machined filler cap.

 Superveloce 800 75 Anniversario

-The limited edition MV Agusta Superveloce 75 Anniversario model to mark the 75 anniversary of MV Augusta was announced in November 2020.
+The limited edition MV Agusta Superveloce 75 Anniversario model to mark the 75 anniversary of MV Agusta was announced in November 2020.
 Features included a tri colour paint job, a red seat and gold highlights and a three-tipped Arrow race exhaust.
 Only 75 were manufactured, each with a numbered aluminum plate on the steering head and a certificate of authenticity.